Leichte Sprache

 Diversity at the open art museum means:

-We respect artists regardless of their identity, lifestyle, and disability.
+We respect artists regardless of their identity and way of life and regardless of any impairment.

-We want to make unique aspects of their art visible.
+We want to make the individuality of art visible.

 Das Bild zeigt ein Gemälde.
 Links im Gemälde sieht man